 Pilates, a form of exercise and body conditioning that focuses more on muscle tone than building muscle mass, is a great way to strengthen your core.
 Pilates specifically focuses on isolating and relaxing muscle groups, strengthening them with control and breath.
 Get the benefits of a Pilates session without any complicated gear with this Chair Pilates sequence.

 Sitting tall, arms folded, shoulder blades down.
-Inhale and bring your navel into your spine, Exhale full and long as you twist your torso to the right, staying lifted out of the hips.
+Inhale and bring your navel into your spine; exhale full and long as you twist your torso to the right, staying lifted out of the hips.
 Imagine your spine as a spiraling staircase.
 Inhale to return to center.
 Repeat to the left.
 Repeat for 3 sets.

-Tall spine, neutral pelvis, inhale and lift shoulders up by your ears, exhale to lower shoulders, feeling the shoulders slide down your back as the top of the head stretches towards the ceiling.
+Tall spine, neutral pelvis, inhale and lift shoulders up by your ears, exhale to lower shoulders, feeling the shoulders slide down your back as the top of the head stretch towards the ceiling.
 Imagine a turtle coming out of his shell.
 Repeat 4 times.

 Inhale tall spine, exhale to reach arms out forward.
-Inhale and hold the position, exhale to pull shoulder blades back together, imagine you are cracking a nut between your shoulder blades.
+Inhale and hold the position, exhale to pull your shoulder blades back together, and imagine you are cracking a nut between your shoulder blades.
 Repeat 4 times.

 Physical activity and fitness are integral to mind and body well-being.
-Physical activity supports your health in maintaining weight, blood pressure, reducing lipids, releasing stress, and improving mood and focus.
+Physical activity supports your health in maintaining weight and blood pressure, reducing lipids, releasing stress, and improving mood and focus.
 Developing a sustainable, appealing plan that meets your needs and keeps you strong, flexible, balanced, and happy is ideal.
-There are many ways to enjoy physical activity and fitness such as: participating in group exercise classes, using the fitness center, swimming in the pool, walking on the outdoor track, or working one-on-one with an exercise physiologist to help optimize your health and well-being.
+There are many ways to enjoy physical activity and fitness, such as: participating in group exercise classes, using the fitness center, swimming in the pool, walking on the outdoor track, or working one-on-one with an exercise physiologist to help optimize your health and well-being.